apache/druid/docs/api-reference/sql-api.md

 GET https://ROUTER:8888/druid/v2/sql/statements/{queryID}
 ```

 Returns information about the query associated with the given query ID.
-The response matches the response from the POST API if the query is accepted or running.
-The response for a completed query includes the same information as an in-progress query with several additions:
+The response matches the response from the POST API if the query is accepted or running and the execution mode is  `ASYNC`.
+In addition to the fields that this endpoint shares with `POST /sql/statements`, a completed query's status includes the following:

 - A `result` object that summarizes information about your results, such as the total number of rows and a sample record
 - A `pages` object that includes the following information for each page of results: